Moving a Used Grain Bin: A Day in the Life of a Rural Contractor

 You see, every so often, farmers swap, bid or buy someone else's equipment and such, when they change directions, or an old farmer dies and has an estate sale, or just plain are forced out of business by hailed crops, failed wells, or other calamities.
 Sometimes, a man can afford to buy new bins outright, and these are the good, easy jobs for us . . . the ones my man and I prefer to take.

 Grain bins are a way of telling how good a farmer thinks the future of agriculture is likely to be.
 If he's letting them go to pot, he reckons he won't be in business much longer.
 If he's getting more, or taking good care of those he has and keeping them full, he thinks the future looks bright.
-I guess the locals think 2009 has been a good year . . . it's probably just the extra rain that's turned the pastures green that's gone to their heads, and made them feel it's worth buying good seed for planting, and worth feeding replacement heifers.
+I guess the locals thought 2009 was a good year . . . it's probably just the extra rain that turned the pastures green that went to their heads and made them feel it was worth buying good seed for planting, and worth feeding replacement heifers.

 And buying grain bins.